zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 is `UserFaxByMail` by checking its type.
 It follows that it may happen that the topmost wrapper of such a mail service is wrapped by another wrapper possibly hiding the `UserFaxByMail` type.

+Additionally, it would be practically impossible for the client to determine the actual user account type without using some reflection tricks or introducing a new `getUserAccount` method in the `UserMail` interface.
+Both solutions are bad.

+The former would be a plain hack, while the latter purblindly introduces a backward incompatible change to the general contract declared by the `UserMail` interface.
+It would force all `UserMail` implementations to add the new method even if it would make no sense for them, since some implementation may not wrap any user account object at all.
+Such classes would have to return `null` as an indication there is no underlying user account object.
+Moreover, the return type of the `getUserAccount` method would have to be `Object`, since there is no common ground shared by all potential user accounts; the diversity of user accounts is actually the main presupposition of this case study.

 <div>
 <img src="http://zslajchrt.github.io/resources/mailServiceNoTraitsAll.png" width="600" />